 Sebaceous glands produce less oil as you age.
 Men experience a minimal decrease, usually after the age of 80.
 Women gradually produce less oil beginning after menopause.
 This can make it harder to keep the skin moist, resulting in dryness and itchiness.

-The subcutaneous fat layer thins, reducing its normal insulation and padding.
+The subcutaneous fat layer thins so it has less insulation and padding.
 This increases your risk of skin injury and reduces your ability to maintain body temperature.
 Because you have less natural insulation, you can get hypothermia in cold weather.

-Some medications are absorbed by the fat layer, and loss of this layer changes the way that these medications work.
+Some medications are absorbed by the fat layer.
+Losing this layer changes the way that these medications work.

 The sweat glands produce less sweat.
-This makes it harder to keep cool, and you are at increased risk for becoming overheated or developing heat stroke.
+This makes it harder to keep cool.
+Your risk for overheating or developing heat stroke increases.

 Growths such as

-, , and other blemishes are more common in older people.
+, , rough patches (keratoses), and other blemishes are more common in older people.

 EFFECT OF CHANGES

 As you age, you are at increased risk for skin injury.
-Your skin is thinner, more fragile, and the protective subcutaneous fat layer is lost.
-In addition, your ability to sense touch, pressure, vibration, heat and cold may be reduced.
-Thus, your skin is at higher risk for injury.
+Your skin is thinner, more fragile, and you lose the protective fat layer.
+You also may be less able to sense touch, pressure, vibration, heat, and cold.

 Rubbing or pulling on the skin can cause skin tears.
-Fragile blood vessels are easily broken.
+Fragile blood vessels can break easily.
 Bruises, flat collections of blood (purpura), and raised collections of blood (hematomas) may form after even a minor injury.

 Skin disorders can be caused by many conditions, including: